dfinity/sns-testing/README.md

     If you don't yet have a solution to upgrade your custom dapp, you can still proceed with these instructions by upgrading the example dapp using the scripts provided with this repo:

     ```bash
-    ./upgrade_test_canister.sh
+    ./upgrade_test_canister.sh <new_greeting>
     ```

-   This will upgrade the test canister (see Section [Test canister](https://github.com/dfinity/sns-testing#test-canister) for further details) which can be thought of as a placeholder for your dapp.
+   This will upgrade the test canister (see Section [Test canister](https://github.com/dfinity/sns-testing#test-canister) for further details) to use a new greeting when calling the `greet` method it exposes.
+If you don't provide `<new_greeting>`, `"Hoi"` will be used by default.
+   The test canister can be thought of as a placeholder for your dapp.

 8. After the decentralization sale, your developer neuron might not have a majority of the voting power and thus the SNS proposal to upgrade your dapp canister must be voted